15 Best Sewing Subscription Boxes To Bring Joy

 Annie’s Fat Quarter Club includes six color-coordinated fat quarters.

-And, there’s a “Learn to Make a Quilt from Start to Finish” video class for beginners.
+You’ll find six fat quarter sewing projects and two basic stitching and quilting guides in your online library upon subscribing.
+And, there’s a “Learn to Make a Quilt from Start to Finish” video class for sewists at a beginner sewing skill level.

-Each month, you will get a new project idea using your fabric selection!
+You will get a new project idea each month using your fabric selection!

 C. Annie’s Fabric Strip Pack Club

-A fabric strip pack is essentially one Jelly Roll, which is the trademarked term from Moda.
+A fabric strip pack is essentially one Jelly Roll, the trademarked term from Moda.

 Thus, each of these fabric boxes comes with one fabric pack containing 40 strips (each 2.5″ x 42″) of quilting cotton fabric.